blocknative/web3-onboard/packages/core/README.md

 **`notify`**
 An object that defines whether transaction notifications will display(defaults to true if an API key is provided) and a transactionHandler which is a callback that can disable or allow customizations of notifications.
 Currently notifications positions in the same location as the account center(either below - if the Account Center is positioned along the top, or above if positioned on the bottom of the view).
+The transactionHandler can react off any property of the Ethereum TransactionData returned to the callback from the event(see console.log in example init) and in turn can return a Custom Notification object to define the verbiage, styling or add functionality:
+ - `Notification.message` - to completely customize the message shown
+ - `Notification.eventCode` see the notify props in the [default en file here](src/i18n/en.json) of the notification and how it will be styled:
+ - `Notification.type` - icon type ()
+ - `Notification.autoDismiss` - time on screen
+ - `Notification.link` - add link to hash
+ - `Notification.onClick()` - click event for notification

 ```typescript
 export type NotifyOptions = {